RandomSearch18/a-level-project/docs/readme.md

 #### Clearly defined logic

 It will use this graph to find the optimal route between the two points using a pathfinding algorithm such as A*.

+### Problem research

+While I have a general mental idea of what the routing engine should accomplish, it's essential to research similar programs, as well as stakeholders, to gain a well-rounded idea of what features are most important for my program, as well as how to make the user interface as intuitive as possible for my target audience.

+#### Similar solutions

+As part of my research, I will investigate other programs that provide pedestrian routing.